 The suspension system used here is what they call Aerolon.
 It utilizes an ultra-light 7 mm hollow 7001 aluminum flexible frame with entirely new geometry and flexibility.
 So when you have ordered your proper size you still have 4 inches (10.2 cm) range for torso adjustment.
 This is useful if several people from a family use the same pack, and in particular, if it is used by a growing person.

-In the lumbar zone, they have built the gripton pad system with a soft-molded silicon overlays for enhanced load transfer and energy savings, you can see it in the picture below.
+In the lumbar zone, they have built the gripton pad system with a soft-molded silicon overlay for enhanced load transfer and energy savings, you can see it in the picture below.

 The hip belt is contoured and with a multi-density LifeSpan EVA foam.
 A very similar padding is on the shoulder straps.